getporter/porter/docs/content/best-practices/github-workflow.md

 * [Use credential files](#use-credential-files)

 ### Make yaml files
-The way you set up your yaml files depends on who will be contributing to your repository.
-If you are the only one working on a project and no one else can make pull requests (you have a private repository), you can set up one yaml file to run when a pull request opens and one yaml file to run when a commit is merged.
+The way you set up your yaml files depends on who will be contributing to your repository and how they will be contributing.
+GitHub actions and workflows do not run automatically on pull requests from forks.

+So, if you are the only one working on a project and no one else can make pull requests (you have a private repository) or no one will be contributing from a fork, you can set up one yaml file to run when a pull request opens and one yaml file to run when a commit is merged.
 You can have the one that runs on a pull request run your bundle to test it, and you can have the second yaml file publish the bundle to Docker Hub.

 If you are not the only one contributing to the repository and other contributors will be making pull requests from forks, the yaml file setup is slightly different.
-GitHub actions and workflows do not run automatically on pull requests from a fork.
-So, in this situation, you will only need one yaml file that runs when a pull request is merged.
+Since the GitHub action won't be triggered from a fork, you will only need one yaml file that runs when a pull request is merged.
 You can test the bundle and publish in the same yaml file.

 ### Use credential files